-A wrestler in high school, Symon turned to cooking after he broke his arm during a practice.
+A wrestler in high school, Symon turned to cooking after he broke his arm during practice.
 Bored and looking for college money, he took a part-time job at a local pizza and rib place.

 From there, he never looked back.
-After graduating from the Culinary Institute of America in New York he returned to Cleveland, working in various area kitchens.
+After graduating from the Culinary Institute of America in New York, he returned to Cleveland, working in various area kitchens.
 The Plain Dealer, Cleveland's daily newspaper, named Symon the city's hottest chef in 1995.